 1. Moore, N. (2000).
 A Review of EEG Biofeedback Treatment of Anxiety Disorders.
 Clinical Electroencephalography, 31(1), pp.1-6.

-ABSTRACT: Alpha, theta and alpha-theta enhancements are effective treatments of the anxiety disorders.
+ABSTRACT: Alpha, theta, and alpha-theta enhancements are effective treatments of anxiety disorders.
 Alpha suppression is also effective.

 2. Rice, K., Blanchard, E. and Purcell, M. (1993).
 Biofeedback treatments of generalized anxiety disorder: Preliminary results.
 Biofeedback and Self-Regulation, 18(2), pp.93-105.

-ABSTRACT: All treated subjects showed significant reductions in STAI-Trait Anxiety and psychophysiologic symptoms on the Psychosomatic Symptom Checklist.
+ABSTRACT: All treated subjects showed significant reductions in STAI-Trait Anxiety and psychophysiological symptoms on the Psychosomatic Symptom Checklist.
 Only alpha-increase biofeedback subjects showed significant reductions in heart rate reactivity to stressors at a separate psychophysiological testing session.
-Decreased self-report of anxiety was maintained at 6 weeks post treatment.
+Decreased self-report of anxiety was maintained at 6 weeks post-treatment.

 ABSTRACT: Studies that used biofeedback as an intervention for depression reported significant physical benefits for patients, including decreased heart rate variability and respiratory rate, as well as improved function

 4. Vitasari, P., Wahab, M., Herawan, T. and Sinnadurai, S. (2011).
 Psychophysiological treatment in reduced anxiety with biofeedback training for university students.
 Procedia – Social and Behavioral Sciences, 30, pp.629-633.

 ABSTRACT: From the training, it is shown that after the 10th session, students be able to control their heartbeat and respiration to reduce the anxiety levels.
 It is concluded that the psychophysiological treatment with biofeedback training is an effective method to reduce anxiety for university students.